polillao/cloud-engineering-projects/onboarding-automator.md

 - Email to manager with login credentials
 - License assignment via Graph API with Managed Identity
 ## Triggers and Flow
-1. **Trigger**: when a new itm is created in the SharePoint "New Hire" list
+1. **Trigger**: when a new item is created in the SharePoint "New Hire" list
 2. **Initialize Password Variable**: ```TempXXXX``` format
 3. **Create User in Entra ID**
 4. **Assign License** (via HTTP call to Microsoft Graph)